advancedgraphql/advancedgraphql/graphql-gateway/schema-stitching.md

 ## Picking parts of a schema

 Another use case for schema stitching is when only certain parts of a schema are selectively added to another schema.
+This feature is currently still experimental - a first API for it is available [here](https://github.com/graphcool/graphql-remote/blob/master/src/collectTypeDefs.ts).

 <!--